 sudo ./cuda*.run

-where cuda*.run is the full name of the downloaded CUDA toolkit.
+is the full name of the downloaded CUDA toolkit.
 Accept the license that appears.
 Next, choose to install the driver if you’ve not done so already (this is the development version).
 Installation of the driver will require switching to a text-based shell (Ctrl+Alt+F1), stopping lightdm as detailed in the previous step and running the toolkit installer as superuser.
 The CUDA 5.0 toolkit installation is compulsory, while that of the included samples isn’t.
 Allow the installer to proceed with default locations unless you have specific reasons for not doing so.
 This makes for easier troubleshooting in the future.

 This process might take a while depending upon your system config.
 Once it’s done, double check the summary screen to make sure everything is in place.
 If the installation of the samples fails (which it does more often than not), it’s probably due to one or more missing libraries.
 In that case, install the required libraries and rerun the installer, choosing to install the samples alone.

-To make sure the necessary environment variables (PATH and LD_LIBRARY_PATH) are modified every time you access a terminal, add the requisite lines (from the summary screen) to the end of ~/.bashrcas follows -
+) are modified every time you access a terminal, add the requisite lines (from the summary screen) to the end of ~/.bashrc

 32 bit systems -